eafflu/runtime/README.md

 ## rotationalVelocity

-The `rotationalVelocity` property of a game item allows for you to change the rotation of an object.
-It determines how many degrees the rotation changes per frame.
+The `rotationalVelocity` property of a game item allows for you to change the rotation of an object over time.
+The value of `rotationalVelocity` determines how many degrees the objects rotates in each frame.

-Write some code to set the `rotationVelocity` property of the `enemy` game item to the value `10` and see what happens.
+Write the code to set the `rotationVelocity` property of the `enemy` game item to the value `10` and see what happens.

 ## onPlayerCollision

-The `onPlayerCollision` property has the value of a function which is called whenever the game item collides with Halle.
+The `onPlayerCollision` property holds a different kind of value.
+Instead of a number or a string, it's value is a function.
+The function is called whenever that game item collides with Halle.
 You may have noticed that our enemy passes through Halle without any kind of effect.
-That is because by default, the function in the `onPlayerCollision` property does nothing.
+That is because when the game item is first created, the function in the `onPlayerCollision` property does nothing.

-We can change that.
+However, we can change that.
 Assign your own function to the `onPlayerCollision` property

 ```js
 enemy.onPlayerCollision = function() {